 The Assistant Camp Director is responsible for assisting the Camp Director to operate and implement a safe, healthy, nurturing and high quality program for campers, staff and parents.
-This position works with the Camp Director and administration team to assist in supervision, training, coordination and administration of camp staff, daily camp operations and activities following state regulations, ACA Standards, Girl Scouts Safety Activity Checkpoints, and GSOFCT Policies to ensure the health and safety of campers and staff.
+This position works with the Camp Director and administration team to assist in supervision, training, coordination and administration of camp staff, daily camp operations and activities following State of Connecticut Office of Early Childhood, American Camping Association (ACA), Girl Scout Safety Activity Check Points(SAC), and GSOFCT policies.
 Assumes full responsibility of summer camp operations during the absence of the Camp Director.

 - In the absence of the Camp Director, the Assistant Director shall be familiar with all of the activities offered at the camp during the period of the camp license, and have immediate access to all records and facilities utilized for all activities offered during camping season.